 Dog beds can stink!
 Let’s face it.
 They retain odors like nobody’s business.

-By removing the covers and washing your dogs bed once a week, your house will avoid smelling like dog.
+One of the easiest way to keep your dog's bed clean is to buy a dog bed with a removable cover.
+By removing the covers and washing your dog's bed once a week, your house will avoid smelling like dog.

 For dog beds whose cover can’t be removed, try leaving baking soda on the bed overnight to soak up those odors.